 - 1 teaspoon fresh mint leaves , torn if large

-- 3. Reach for your immersion blender or transfer the pea mixture to a high-powered blender, add the butter to the pea mixture, and blend until smooth, 1 to 2 minutes.
+- Reach for your immersion blender or dump the pea mixture into a high-powered blender, add the butter to the pea mixture, and blend until smooth, 1 to 2 minutes.
 Add lemon juice and season with salt and pepper to taste.
 Blend briefly to combine.

-- 4. Transfer the puree to a serving dish and top with mint leaves.
+- Scoop the purée into a serving dish and top with the mint.
+Originally published March 26, 2018.